Ultrasound avoidance: Ultrasound avoidance in crickets

 Crickets are preyed on by bats during the night while they fly from one place to another.
 Avoidance behaviors by crickets were first reported in 1977 by A. V. Popov and V. F. Shuvalov.
 They also demonstrated that crickets, like moths, fly away from bats once they've heard their echolocating calls, an example of negative phonotaxis.
 The cricket will steer itself away from the source of the sound within a very short time frame (40–80 ms).
-The response is evoked by brief ultrasonic pulses in the 20 to 100 kHz range, pulses which fall within the range of bat ultrasonic echolocating calls (20–100 kHz).
+The response is evoked by brief ultrasonic pulses in the 20 to 100 kHz range, pulses that fall within the range of bat ultrasonic echolocating calls (20–100 kHz).

 As opposed to moths, the cricket ear, located in the foreleg, is complex - having 70 receptors that are arranged in a tonotopic fashion.
 This is understandable since crickets don't only need to listen to bats, but also to each other.
 Crickets have broad frequency sensitivity to different types of echolocating calls.
 One specific auditory interneuron, the AN2 interneuron, exhibits remarkably rapid responses to echolocating call stimuli.

 All these receptors synapse on a far lower number of interneurons that relay the receptors' information to the cricket's central nervous system.
 In the Teleogryllus cricket, two ascending interneurons carry information to the brain - one carries information about cricket song (around 5 kHz) while the other gets excited at ultrasound and other high frequencies (15–100 kHz).
 The ultrasound-sensitive interneuron - labeled INT-1 - has been demonstrated as both necessary and sufficient for negative phonotaxis by Nolen and Hoy in 1984: